Depot properties

 You can also specify the depot's numeric or string ID from your tracking system in the ref

 field: this ID will be displayed in the Planning section of the resulting solution.
-You can specify the depot's name in the title
+You can also specify the depot's name in the title

 field and describe the depot in the description